Free Halloween Coloring Pages with Printable PDF Sheets

 Are these Halloween coloring pages free to print?

-What Halloween pages are in this hub?
+What Halloween pages are in this collection?

 This collection includes pumpkins, ghosts, witches, haunted houses, bats, skeletons, candy, trick-or-treat kids, and other classic Halloween scenes.